 "To actually exist is to exist and to be located at our actual world…"

 The extent of Lewis's realism about possible worlds can be seen in the following passage.
 In it he says: "…there is much about them [possible worlds] that I do not know…" So they certainly aren't imaginative creations.
-If they were, then Lewis, presumably, would know everything about them.
+If they were, then Lewis, presumably, would have known everything about them.
 Possible worlds are therefore like unknown planets.
-There are unknown planets out there for sure; though we know precisely nothing about them.
+There are unknown planets out there; though we know precisely nothing about them.
 (Or we can see them vaguely through telescopes; though we still don't know much about them.)

-Lewis doesn't just believe in possible worlds because he thinks that they exist (they are out there?).
-He thinks that their existence, as it were, solves various philosophical problems.
-So his interest or belief in possible worlds isn't, as it were, entirely objective (if that's the right word).
-So what do possible worlds do for Lewis and other possible worldists?
+Lewis didn't just believe in possible worlds because he thinks that they exist.
+He thinks that their existence solves various philosophical problems.
+So his interest or belief in possible worlds wasn't, as it were, entirely objective (if that's the right word).
+So what did possible worlds do for Lewis and other possible-worldists?
 They "systematize [our] pre-existing modal opinions".
 That is, they serve a philosophical purpose over and above the fact of their existence.

-However, Lewis doesn’t accept that possible worlds have alternative logics or mathematics.
+However, Lewis didn’t accept that possible worlds have alternative logics or alternative mathematics.
 And isn't that the primary point (if they need a point) of possible worlds?
-Of course Lewis isn't talking about specific or generally-accepted logical or mathematical systems; only that logical and mathematical truths and realities will be true and real regardless of our efforts to codify them.
-He is, therefore, a realist rather than an anti-realist about logic and mathematics too.
+Of course Lewis wasn't talking about specific or generally-accepted logical or mathematical systems; only that logical and mathematical truths and realities will be true and real regardless of our efforts to codify them.
+Thus Lewis was also a realist (rather than an anti-realist) about logic and mathematics.
 That is, there may be some logical or mathematical truths or realities than we human beings can never - or will never - know or be able to formulate (e.g., Goldbach's theorem).
-And here I detect a circular argument.
-Why are logical or mathematical truths necessarily true?
-Because they are true in all possible worlds.
-Their necessity comes from their being true at all possible worlds.
-In order to guarantee or insure necessity, we need possible worlds.
-The necessary truths of particular other worlds are dependent on their being necessarily true at all other possible worlds.